spech66/timelinegenerator/README.md

 [Mermaid](https://mermaid.js.org/syntax/timeline.html) is a simple markdown-like script language for generating charts from text via javascript.

+Exporter will generate a mardown file containing the Mermaid code.
+Only date and title are supported.
+Categories are used as sections.

 ### Bootstrap

 [Bootstrap v5](https://getbootstrap.com/docs/5.3/components/card/) is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.